Cats Are Also Impacted

 Itching to Get to the Vet

 Atopic dermatitis and pyoderma—skin conditions most commonly affecting dogs—are two of the top reasons pets visited vets.
-In fact, more than 90,000 claims for skin conditions were filed by VPI Pet Insurance policyholders in 2009.
+In fact, more than 90,000 claims for skin conditions were filed by Nationwide pet insurance policyholders in 2014.

-Skin conditions affect cats, too: atopic dermatitis was the fifth most common reason VPI policyholders brought their cats to the veterinarian last year.
+Skin conditions affect cats, too: atopic dermatitis was the fifth most common reason Nationwide policyholders brought their cats to the veterinarian last year.